-- We are willing to accept the qualifying WIDA ACCESS-Screener and the A annual assessment results from within the last 12 months. - We are willing to accept the annual "Proficient" results on the WIDA ACCESS, based on Washington state exit criteria, regardless of when the test was administered. - We are NOT willing to accept WIDA Screener results from out of state.
+- We are willing to accept qualifying WIDA ACCESS-Screener and the A-annual assessment results from within the last 12 months. - We are willing to accept "Proficient" results on the WIDA ACCESS, based on Washington state exit criteria, regardless of when the test was administered. - We are NOT willing to accept WIDA Screener results from out of state.
 A student who has not taken the WIDA ACCESS in the last 12 months and has not met the current exit criteria would need to be re-screened using the WIDA Screener.
-We are willing to accept theScreener (No results) and would not require the student to be rescreened statewide.
-Astudent who scored a zero (performance not determined) in all four domains and whoseproficiency status is listed as Proficiency Not Demonstrated would automatically be eligiblefor ELD services in Washington and should be enrolled into the program.